-Candyflipping refers to mixing LSD (acid) and MDMA (molly), both Schedule I substances in the United States.
+Candyflipping refers to mixing LSD (acid) and MDMA (molly).
 While some people report having great experiences with this combo, the two substances are generally better off apart, especially if you don’t have much experience with them.

 Here’s what you need to know before you consider mixing LSD and MDMA.

 Healthline does not endorse the use of any illegal substances, and we recognize abstaining from them is always the safest approach.
 However, we believe in providing accessible and accurate information to reduce the harm that can occur when using.

 Traditionally, candyflipping begins with taking LSD and following it with MDMA around 4 hours later.